Phone: (706) 200-6410

 If you notice water pooling, soil erosion, or foundation damage, your yard likely needs grading.

-What is the best slope for proper drainage?
+What is the most suitable slope for proper drainage?

 A slope of at least 2% (2 inches per 10 feet) is ideal for proper water drainage.